Addressing Housing Affordability in the Comox Valley

 Housing affordability is one of the most significant challenges facing the Comox Valley.
 Significant increases in home prices and rental rates have left many families and individuals struggling to afford a roof over their heads, impacting the regional economy, social wellbeing and livability.

-The creation of a housing corporation by the CVRD follows assessments of regional housing needs and
+The creation of a housing authority by the CVRD follows assessments of regional housing needs and

 local government direct actions